 No. The groups run for 4 weeks paid in advance.
 They will run regularly so you can join the next available group.
 Just drop me an email or call me to go on the waiting list.

 My groups are open to adults age 18 and over.
-I am planning groups for children in 2018.
+I also run family-based mindfulness groups (see http://solihullmindfulness.com/mindfulness-courses-for-families for details).